antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

 *Analyses used*
 * Differential Expression between groups
 * Gene set analysis
-* KEGG
+* KEGG mapping
 ---
-We have seen that the expression profiles of the same cell types show quite some differences in peripheral blood and synovial fluid.
+We have seen that the expression profiles of the same cell types can show differences in peripheral blood and synovial fluid.
 It would be interesting to understand better which genes and pathways cause the biggest differences and whether they are relevant to RA.

 * From the main page, select the analysis **Find Differential expression between groups**; click Next.
 * In the next page with selection criteria, choose **Select a track: tissue (2cat)**